What Does a Veterinarian Do?

 The primary responsibilities of a veterinarian include:

-In addition to being able to diagnose and treat animals, veterinarians also need to be able to communicate effectively with the animals’ owners.
-This includes explaining diagnoses and treatments and often explaining how owners can best comfort and restrain animals during examinations and other treatments.
+Veterinarians provide medical care for animals.
+In addition to being able to diagnose and treat them, veterinarians also communicate effectively with their owners.
+This includes explaining diagnoses and treatments.

 - Median Annual Salary: $90,420